Power Finance Corp, CE Infosystems, Galaxy Surfactants: Trading strategies for these 3 stocks

 Three stocks namely Galaxy Surfactants, CE Infosystems (MapmyIndia) and Power Finance Corporation have been buzzing of late.
-Rohan Shah, Head of Technical Analyst at Stoxbox, has a ‘Buy’ on Power Finance Corporation, a ‘Hold’ on CE Infosystems and a ‘Sell’ on Galaxy Surfactants.
+Rohan Shah, Head, Technical Research, Stoxbox, has a ‘Buy’ on Power Finance Corporation, a ‘Hold’ on CE Infosystems and a ‘Sell’ on Galaxy Surfactants.
 Below are his trading strategies for the three stocks:

 Galaxy Surfactants: Sell